ANANGH/SMART-MIRROR/modules/default/weather/providers/README.md

-# MagicMirror² Weather Module Weather Provider Development Documentation
+# SmartMirror Weather Module Weather Provider Development Documentation

-This document describes the way to develop your own MagicMirror² weather module weather provider.
+This document describes the way to develop your own SmartMirror weather module weather provider.

 Table of Contents: